Farata/angular2typescript/README.md

 With the recent release of TypeScript 2.0 Beta, there is no need to use the Typings tool for downloading *.d.ts files.
 We're starting updating the code example to use @types and install the *.d.ts files with npm, e.g. npm i @types/es6-shim --save

+In chapter 10 we upgraded the code samples to use Webpack 2.1.0-beta.

 Watch the video from one of our recent online trainings: https://www.youtube.com/watch?v=47Gn-jgb0FI&feature=youtu.be